iyanda-tomi04/SEN-PROJECT-AND-ASSIGNMENT/README.md

 4. Run the program

 # Python code that displays hello world in the console when run
-This is a file that displayes hello world when it is run in the console
+This is a file that displays hello world when it is run in the console

 # SDLC for the project
-This document describes the software development liufe cycle used in developing a console-based food ordering app using python
+This document describes the software development life cycle used in developing a console-based food ordering app using python
 # The SDLC stages
 - Requirement Analysis
 - System Design